 Alcohol has been described as a performance impairing drug.
-Studies also indicate that it has significant detrimental effects:
+Research shows that alcohol use has significant negative effects:

 - Athletes who drink regularly are more than twice as likely to be injured (54%) as non-drinkers (24%).